Why do we support the use of animals in research?

 What animals are used in research?

-Thanks to you, in 2021 we funded 26 new discovery research projects around the world.
-Out of these, 15 projects involve animal research.
-In these projects the animals used are all mice, but we sometimes fund research involving the use of rats or a type of fruit fly called Drosophila.
+Thanks to you, in 2022 we funded 30 new discovery research projects around the world.
+Out of these, 23 projects involve animal research.
+In 22 out of 23 of these projects the animals used are mice, and in one of the projects the researchers are working with a type of fruit fly called Drosophila.

 Mice are so commonly used because they are small, relatively inexpensive and genetically 85% the same as us.
 They have the same set of organs as us and get the same types of diseases, including cancer.
 Researchers know a lot about the biology of mice because they have been studying them for a long time, which makes it easier to spot anything different to the norm.
 Mice also have a short life cycle meaning they reproduce quickly and often, and researchers can easily study them at all stages of life.